-Here’s my build of LineageOS 18.1 for Raspberry Pi 4 Model B, Pi 400, and Compute Module 4.
+Here’s my build of LineageOS 18.1 for Raspberry Pi 4 Model B and Pi 400.
 It is unofficial and unsupported by the LineageOS team.
 It’s for advanced users only.
 Pi 4 model with at least 2GB of RAM is required to run this build.

 Important!
 This image includes parts that are licensed under non-commercial license (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!

 Do not mirror my builds!
 Please post a link to this page instead.